BabarB/Final-project/README.md

   ### Navigation bar
 The navigation menu is inside the header.
 The site features a standard responsive navigation menu on the top right.
 On the top left, in line with user expectations, there is a site logo that navigates the visitor back to the home page.
 A link redundancy (home as well as logo both redirect users to home) can be noted here, however this is often the case with websites, indluding the CI Walkthrough project.
 Because the average website visitor, like me, often encounters such redundancy, they will come to expect it.
 Considering the Stretegy Pane, such redundancy will impact the structure of the website to contribute to a good user experience.
+Todo add value to customer, consistent on all devices, responsive, they can access it from any device

 Due to the very specific audience of the site, the main page is not the landing page but the "meditate" page.
 Navigation from the home page to the page is further facilitated by call to action buttons.